todormoskov/multicast-menu-utils/README.md

 This will start all services specified in the docker-compose.yml file.
 MulticastMenu should then be available on http://localhost:8080.

+To monitor the used resources by the containers open Grafana.
+Grafana should be running on http://localhost:3000/.
+Next, open Dashboards/Import.
+Here we want to import the following dashboard: https://grafana.com/grafana/dashboards/193-docker-monitoring/.
+For this we need to write the URL of the dashboard (or just the ID: 193) in the Import form and click on Load.
+After that, we only need to select Prometheus in the prometheus field and click on Import.
+This will import the dashboard, and from now on we can use it to monitor the used resources by the containers.

 # 2. Performance Testing
 The performance testing is done through a tool called locust.
 The folder performance_testing contains the locust file, which contains all actions that can be performed by a MulticastMenu user, two utility functions and example data to use during the tests.